Thermodynamics of quantum processes: An operational framework for free energy and reversible athermality: Detailed Proofs

 \subsection{SDP for the max-free energy}

 The max-free energy $F_{\infty}^\beta[\n]$ of a quantum channel $\n_{A'\to A}$ is half of the logarithm of the optimal value of the following semidefinite program (SDP) (strong duality):

-It follows from the fact that the max-relative entropy between channels is an SDP where strong duality holds~\cite{LKDW18}, i.e., optimal solution of the primal and dual problems are the same.
+It follows from the fact that the max-relative entropy between channels is an SDP where strong duality holds~\cite{LKDW18}, i.e., optimal value of the primal and dual problems are the same.